foxbunny/FragRouter/README.md

 In future FragRouter will provide mechanisms for calling other handlers from within handlers, which will enable you to manually write nested routes.

+## Middleware

+FragRouter supports rudimentary middlewares.
+These are functions that are called right before a handler.
+They can be used to perform tasks that are common for all routes in preparation for route handling.

+Let's implement a simple middleware that allows handlers to change the page title so you can get an idea about how it works:

+    var titleSuffix = " - My awesome site";
+    function pageTitleMiddleware(next) {
+        var request = this;
+        request.setTitle = function(title) {
+            document.title = title + titleSuffix;
+        };
+        next();
+    }
+    frag.addMiddleware(pageTitleMiddleware);

+Now, in your request handler, you can set the title like so:

+    function myHandler() {
+        var request = this;
+        request.setTitle('Home');
+    }

 # API Documentation

 ## frag.start(handlers)